JowoScript/JowoScript/README.md

 	<br>
 	Business is business.
 Rules is rules.
 Love is love.
 Haters is haters.
 Fans is fans.
 	<br>
-	Israel will be mad with my play hahahaha
+	Israel will be mad every days with my play hahahaha
 </strong>
 <br><br>
 <br>